alaeddine03/Shiritori/README.md

 If you'd like to contribute to the development of this game, please follow these steps:

--Fork this repository to your GitHub account.
+1-Fork this repository to your GitHub account.

--Clone the forked repository to your local machine.
+2-Clone the forked repository to your local machine.

--Make your changes and improvements to the game.
+3-Make your changes and improvements to the game.

--Create a pull request with a clear description of your changes.
+4-Create a pull request with a clear description of your changes.